ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 There's something just so... special about this map...
 I really couldn't pinpoint what allows it to be as great as it is... maybe it's some sort of *Rakka Factor*... heh...

 Joking aside, this 7.74★ collab between [PandaHero](https://osu.ppy.sh/users/1233255) and [Mirash](https://osu.ppy.sh/users/2841009) is magnificent.
-The difficulty arises from high spacing cut streams at 174 BPM, providing quite the challenge over it 3:38 minute runtime.
-Go out and try this one for yourself, you won't regret it.
+The difficulty arises from high-spacing cut streams at 174 BPM, providing quite the challenge over its 3:38 runtime.
+Go out and try this one for yourself, because you won't regret it.

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1842684.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})